amithaanand/internshipproject1/README.md

 # internshipproject1
-my internship project : ETL Pipeline
+my internship project : ETL Pipeline [Python]

 1.The project is to collect some weather details from the open weather api
 <br>